marksull/fmcapi/README.md

 **Note #2:  You can directly send requests to the FMC via the send_to_api() method in the FMC class.
 This allows you to access any of the API features of the FMC.**

 # ToDos
+* Modify FTD devices' interfaces.
+* Add NAT Policy/Rule functionality if/when it becomes available.
+* Add Static Route functionality if/when it becomes available.
 * Move the create_acp_rules FMC method into a class object in the api_objects module.
 * Build a complete system for all FMC API accessible objects (feature parity).
+Currently just over 50% of the FMC's API objects are represented in the fmcapi.
 * **Most importantly:** Write better how-to instructions.
 (Anyone willing to help?)
-* Too many to list.
-By my rough guess I'd say that only 25% of the features of the FMC's API are available via pre-built classes.